Roasted Green Beans with Parmesan and Basil

 Make It Your Own

-- Don’t want to turn your oven on?
-Try green beans almondine or green beans with bacon.
+Oven-Free: Don’t want to turn your oven on?
+Try green beans almondine, green beans with lemon and feta, or green beans with bacon.
 We just love this Mediterranean green bean salad with sun-dried tomatoes.

-- Not crazy about green beans?
-Try roasted broccoli and add basil and Parmesan cheese to that.
+Not Green Beans: Try roasted broccoli or roasted cauliflower, and add basil and Parmesan cheese.

-Leftover green beans can be stored in the fridge for at least a couple of days.
+Leftover green beans can be stored in the fridge for three to four days.
 Reheat in the microwave or give them a quick blast in your air fryer.

 Ingredients